Crowndev/crw-sweeper/README.md

 If you get a message like
 ```
-** (CrownSweeper:5928): WARNING **: 16:41:54.023: Couldn't register with ccessibility bus: Did not receive a reply.
+** (CrownSweeper:5928): WARNING **: 16:41:54.023: Couldn't register with accessibility bus: Did not receive a reply.
 Possible causes include: the remote application did not send a reply, the message bus security policy blocked the reply, the reply timeout expired, or the network connection was broken.
 ```
 you can safely ignore it.
 Alternatively you can completely mute it by setting an environment variable